The 2023 Board

 I have been active, to varying degrees, in the atheist movement since 1984.
 I am a past president and newsletter editor for Minnesota Atheists and serve on the Public Policy Committee.
 I have also served on the American Atheists national board of directors.
 My main emphasis this year will be to try to create accessible atheist/humanist/freethought lending and research libraries for the Twin Cities community.

 Treasurer, Chris Matthews

 I am a Minnesota native and a life member of Minnesota Atheists.
 I personally value positive atheism and the separation of government and religion.
 I have served on the board as treasurer since 2011.
-I am proud to help provide the infrastructure that the organization needs to pursue goals that we collectively find worthwhile, and I look forward to continuing in this role.
+I am proud to help provide the infrastructure for Minnesota Atheists to pursue goals that we collectively find worthwhile, and I appreciate the opportunity to continue in this role.

 Director-at-Large, Mike Trombley

 I’ve been on the MN Atheists board for two years.
 While my goal has been to increase membership and community, I’ve realized that these two items are mutually dependent.
 We won’t have a robust membership if we are not visible within our communities.
 And we can use our membership as a means to be visible for that community.
 MN Atheists is a necessary group to be available to those who might be trying to grab hold of the safety in knowing that there are others around them, like themselves, not burdened by a societal expectation of a god belief.
 Being on the board is one way to assist in growing a healthy group of Atheists within our community.

 I have served on the Minnesota Atheists’ board of directors in varying capacities for the past several years.
 I have enjoyed my time on the board of directors; shaping the organization and helping us move towards our organizational goals.
 If elected, I intend to revisit our pre-pandemic goal of increasing membership.
 Building our community is important to the foundation of everything else that we do.